Aubrey Beardsley was a nineteenth century graphic artist

 1893: Beardsley commissioned to illustrate Sir Thomas Malory’s “Morte D’Arthur” by John Lane of the Bodley Head.
 Lived in London at 32 Cambridge Street, Pimlico.

-1894: Appointed Art Editor and illustrator of “The Yellow Book”.
+1894: He was appointed Art Editor and illustrator of “The Yellow Book”.
 His illustrations for Oscar Wilde’s “Salome” achieved national notoriety.
 Moved with his sister Mabel into 114 Cambridge Street.

 1895: Even though he was not a homosexual himself he was dismissed from the Yellow Book after Wilde’s downfall.

 1896: Beardsley illustrated Aristophane’s “Lysistrata”.
-Became the principal illustrator of “The Savoy” magazine.
-Illustrated Alexander Pope’s “Rape of the Lock” for Leonard Smithers.
-Became an invalid.
+He became the principal illustrator of “The Savoy” magazine.
+He illustrated Alexander Pope’s “Rape of the Lock” for Leonard Smithers nut by now had become an invalid.

-1896: Became a Catholic and went to live in France.
+1896: Beardsley became a Catholic and went to live in France.